equitymarkets/HeartAttackPrediction/README.md

 ## Neural Networks

 For the Neural Network we used the Medical Conditions data, a table containing dozens of conditions ranging from heart disease, stroke, and cancer to asthma, arthrithis, and hay fever.
 This also proved to be a challenge.
 As mentioned before, the NaN values were changed to 0 for simplicity purposes.
-Doing this eased the processing of the data.
+This eased the process of both cleaning and analysis.
+Since most of our values were NaN, 0 was effectively the mode of the data and better number to use than the mean or median.

 The data was first further cleaned, with removal columns that have no value in the analysis, such as the ID number.
 The get_dummies function was used to turn existing non-binary columns into binary.
 Then the x and y values were chosen, y being the target, in this case Heart Attack, and X being a set of variables to test for in the model, or features, to try to predict whether or not heart attacks could be predicted.